Trauma

 Bullying Wounds Don't Disappear in Adulthood

-A longitudinal study by King's College London (2014, tracking 7,771 individuals over 40 years) showed that people who were bullied in childhood had significantly higher risks of depression, anxiety disorders, and suicidal ideation at age 40.
+A longitudinal study (2014, tracking 7,771 individuals over 40 years) showed that people who were bullied in childhood had significantly higher risks of depression, anxiety disorders, and suicidal ideation at age 40.
 The effects of bullying do not remain in the past as "something that happened in childhood" - they continue to affect the mind and body for decades.

-One reason bullying trauma persists is that bullying occurs during a "critical period of development."
+One reason processing trauma from bullying persists is that bullying occurs during a "critical period of development."
 When a person is repeatedly subjected to rejection and aggression during the period when self-concept, interpersonal patterns, and trust in the world are being formed, beliefs such as "I am worthless," "people cannot be trusted," and "the world is dangerous" become deeply ingrained.
+These beliefs silently govern behavioral patterns in adulthood, and the person often mistakes them for "just my personality."

 Effects That Persist into Adulthood